JavaHammes/Z/README.md

 ## Contributing

-Contributions are welcome.
-Fork the repository, open an issue, or submit a pull request to help enhance Z Anti-Anti-Debugger.
-Your improvements make this tool even more effective for everyone.
+Contributions to improve this tool are welcome.
+Please fork the repository, open an issue, or submit a pull request with your proposed changes.

 ## License

 This project is released under the MIT License.
-Use, modify, and distribute it freely.
+You are free to use, modify, and distribute it according to the terms of this license.

-**Happy debugging!**